Tree Pest Caterpillar Control Program underway

 This program is aimed at reducing defoliation and promoting the overall health of the urban forest tree canopy.

 “Weather permitting, crews work each night and use a slow moving trailer with mounted high pressure sprayers to target areas with the potential for significant defoliation,” he said.
-“Residents should check the schedule and please park their vehicles in an off-street parking location when their street is scheduled for treatment.”
+“Residents are asked to please park their vehicles in an off-street parking location when their street is scheduled for treatment.”

-If left unchecked, a large population of tree pest caterpillars can completely defoliate a tree, and infested trees are distinguished by the appearance of holes in the leaves.
+You can spot an infested tree by the holes in its leaves.
+If left unchecked and untreated, a large population of tree pest caterpillars can completely defoliate a tree.
 The trees will survive, but it will take about three weeks for them to re-leaf.

 Originally posted on June 11, 2020.